x5e/gink/python/docs/examples.md

 ```

 ### Box
-A Box (view docs) is the simplest data structure available on Gink.
+A Box is the simplest data structure available on Gink.
 It can hold only one value at a time; you can set its value, or get its value.
 ```python
 box = Box(database=database)